maxlkatze/katzen-core/README.md

 <!-- - [🏀 Online playground](https://stackblitz.com/github/your-org/cms-katze?file=playground%2Fapp.vue) -->
 <!-- - [📖 &nbsp;Documentation](https://example.com) -->

+## Description
+Katze is a Nuxt module that provides a headless CMS for your Nuxt app.
+Edit content directly in your Nuxt App, store your content in an [Unstorage](https://unstorage.unjs.io/) supported storage and deploy your content to the Edge or host it on your server.

-## Warning
+### Warning
-In active development, not ready for production use.
+**In active development, not ready for production use.**

 _Feel free to contribute to this project by creating a pull request.🐱❤️_

 ## Features

-- 📝 &nbsp;In app CMS editor for easy content management
+- 📝 &nbsp;Edit content in your Nuxt app with /cms
+- 🚀 &nbsp;Unstorage KV storage for edge deployment
-- 🎨 &nbsp;Customizable content blocks
+- 🎨 &nbsp;Customisable content blocks (text, rich text, image)
-- 📦 &nbsp;Easy to setup and use
+- 📦 &nbsp;Easy to set up and use, just one configuration file

 ## Quick Setup